wonder-mice/arcd/README.md

 # arcd

 Arithmetic coding is a form of entropy encoding used in lossless data compression.
-This library provides simple easy to understand implementation of arithmetic coding.
-It produces the same output you will expect from more advanced libraries, however it doesn't have fancy performance optimizations.
+This library provides simple, easy to understand implementation of arithmetic coding.
+It produces same output you expect from more advanced libraries, however it doesn't have fancy performance optimizations.
 Goals:
 * Portable (no external dependencies, C language)
 * Easy to use (minimal straightforward API)